Each Friday, I want to share a different child with you who is available for adoption who lives at Sarah’s Covenant Homes (SCH), India.

 Without further ado, please meet today’s Find Me Friday child, *Jeanette!

-PD: *Jeanette is wearing a traditional Indian top that is green covered w/ a gold pattern & has a gold neckline, as well as pretty stud earrings. *Jeanette smiles under the graphic that protects her identity by covering her face.
+PD: *Jeanette wears a green traditional Indian top w/ gold pattern & gold neckline, as well as pretty stud earrings. *Jeanette smiles under the graphic that protects her identity by covering her face.

 Medical about *Jeanette: